scrudgey/DJ2020/hacking_v2.md

 ? preserve node selection if a corresponding node exists, otherwise deselect.
 ? maybe vulnerable edge is red?

-handling of mystery node neighbors is incorrect
-    from regular node i jumped to mystery: mystery should provide a neighbor button back to other node. graphs are jumpy on first reveal reconnect e.g. tower
+from regular node i jumped to mystery: mystery should provide a neighbor button back to other node. graphs are jumpy on first reveal

-# start hacking!
+* reconnect e.g. tower
 * refresh info pane
 * refresh graph
     * show cyberdeck when vulnerable node is selected